 The Jasper Volunteer Fire Department operates with a salaried chief and 40 volunteer firefighters and includes three fire stations, eight trucks including an aerial ladder platform truck, extrication services, First Responder capabilities, and “TRAP,” Trench Rescue Assistance Program.

-The Jasper Police Department, maintained by The City of Jasper, includes the Chief of Police, Assistant Chief, Lieutenant, 2 Sergeants, Detective Sergeant and 15 Patrolmen.
-The police department has a 24/7 Dispatch Center with a Telecommunications Chief and 5 Telecommunications Officers, 8 Traffic Auxiliary Officers, Records Clerk and Parking Violation Clerk.
+The Jasper Police Department, maintained by The City of Jasper, includes the Chief of Police, Assistant Chief of Police, Lieutenant, Detective Lieutenant, 2 Sergeants, Detective Sergeant, 2 School Resource Officers, and 15 Patrolmen.
+The police department has a 24/7 Dispatch Center with a Telecommunications Chief and 5 Telecommunications Officers, 8 Traffic Auxiliary Officers, Records Clerk, Parking Violation Clerk, and an Administrative Assistant.
 The well-trained staff, in conjunction with up-to-date equipment, contributes to the low crime rate in Jasper.

 Also located in Jasper is the County Sheriff’s Department and the Dubois County Security Center.
 District 34 Post of the Indiana State Police is stationed on Jasper’s north side.